APEV Pouchel Light: Design and development

 The Pouchel Light replaced the Pouchel II in production, which in turn replaced the original APEV Pouchel.
 The original Pouchel was constructed using three commercially available aluminium ladders, hence APEV is the Association pour la Promotion des Echelles Volantes, or in English, Association for the Promotion of Flying Ladders.
 Later models were forced to move to rectangular aluminium tubing when the ladder manufacturer grew concerned about liability.

 The Pouchel Light is a re-designed, 50 kg lighter version of the Pouchel II that it replaces in production, with an empty weight of 100 kg.
 The Pouchel series are all derivatives of the classic 1930s Henri Mignet-designed Mignet Pou-du-Ciel (Flying Flea).

 The Pouchel Light features a cantilever rear wing with a strut-braced parasol front wing, a single-seat open cockpit without a windshield, fixed conventional landing gear and a single engine in tractor configuration.
-The aircraft is made from bolted-together aluminum tubing.
+The aircraft is made from bolted-together aluminium tubing.
 The wings are the same as those used on the Scoutchel and are built around a single aluminium spar, with ribs made from extruded polystyrene with plywood bracing, all bonded to fibreglass leading and trailing edges, covered in Dacron sailcloth.
 Its 6 m span front wing and 4 m span rear have a combined area of 12 m2 and both employ NACA 23112 airfoils.
 Recommended engines are the 35 hp Rotax 377 or the 40 hp Rotax 447 two-stroke powerplants.